 Prerequisite(s): Vary depending on course.
 MUSI 225, 226 Music Theory (3, 3 sem. hrs.)
 An integrated course including a brief review of basic rudiments of music, four-part written harmony, analysis, introduction to form and counterpoint.
-Harmonic elements include diatonic triads and their inversions, harmonizing of melodies and basses, dominant and diminished seventh chords and secondary seventh chords.
+Harmonic elements include diatonic triads and their inversions, harmonization of melodies and basses, dominant and diminished seventh chords and secondary seventh chords.
 Sight singing and ear training including melodic, harmonic, and rhythmic materials are included.
 Prerequisite(s): Satisfactory performance on the music placement test or MUSI 110.
-(3-2; 3-2) MUSI 300 Current Worship Leadership Issues (3 sem. hrs.)
+(3-2; 3-2) MUSI 227 Songwriting (3 sem. hrs.)
+The study of popular song composition (songwriting) with an emphasis on the student producing songs in a variety of styles and for different contexts (e.g. worship, performance, etc.) Topics include song structure, lyric development, harmonic organization, and instrumentation.
+The course format involves group workshop sessions and individual tutorials, with the instructor guiding the student's work.
+Prerequisite(s): MUSI 110 or 225, or instructor's permission.
+MUSI 239 Songs of Faith (3 sem. hrs.)
+An examination of meanings and purposes of sacred/church 'song' in the context of the believing community, from OT Psalm to early church hymn, chant to Reformation hymn, revival hymn and gospel song to contemporary worship chorus.
+The course will be concerned with seeing the varied musical and textual expression of God's people throughout their history, understanding these expressions within the worship culture of their time, and appreciating the breadth of repertoire of the church's songs.
+Prerequisite(s): WRSH 101 Cross-listed: WRSH 239 MUSI 300 Current Worship Leadership Issues (3 sem. hrs.)
 An examination of contemporary trends and leadership issues in worship practice set in the context of the larger cultural shifts of the last 25 years.
 The course has two main areas of concern: theological and philosophical leadership issues for a biblical worship practice in a postmodern culture, and practical concerns relating to development of a vibrant local church worship ministry.
 NB: Offered on alternate years.
 See coordinator for details.
 Cross-listed: WSTU 300.